drewgoodin/quickroute/README.md

 ### Sessions

 Every request receives a 'Set-Cookie' header as part of the response, so the presence of a valid cookie is not enough to define a user as authenticated.
 The cookie only contains the session ID and any parameters such as 'secure' and the cookie expiration date.
 When a user authenticates, session data is set on the server and stored in the environment hash for the request.
 One of the session data fields is 'auth' and is set to a true value when a user authenticates.
-This session data persists in the cache and is expired according to you session_ttl in config. session_ttl also defines when the cookie expireson the client side, so these two expirations are in sync.
-If the session data field 'persist' is set to a true value upon authentication, the cookie will be sent without an expiration date and will therefore expire on the client side after the browser is closed.
-This is useful for implementing a 'remember me' feature, as is done in the sample site included with the source code.
-Session data can be accessed via ```$q->env->{'psgix.session'}```.
+This session data persists in the cache and is expired according to your session_ttl in 'config'.

+Unless the session data field 'persist' is set to a true value, the cookie will be sent without an expiration date and will therefore expire on the client side after the browser is closed.
+The Quickroute authentication method looks for a 'remember' field in post data, and will set this session data field to a true value if 'remember' is true.
+You don't have to make use of this, but it's there.

+Session data for a request can be accessed via ```$q->env->{'psgix.session'}```.
 This returns a hash reference.

 ### Templates